 There is a copperplate engraving of Leopold's return to Vienna on October 1, 1658, which is typical of the visual representation of royal advents in cities in the seventeenth and eighteenth centuries.
 Whereas such events had previously been illustrated as series of pictures, around 1600 stand-alone depictions emerged, which portrayed the procession in a meandering line against the backdrop of the city.
 The social rank of the participants progressively increased, in this specific case from the head of the procession at the Stubentor, with the emperor's dress coach only appearing at the lower edge of the engraving.
 During this ceremonious advent in the city, the monarch did not present himself as a commander in chief riding ahead of his troops, but as a representative of god on earth, whose arrival (Latin adventus) had to be prepared and announced by a long procession to make the people aware of their ruler's majesty.
 The emperor was the main actor in this sensory spectacle, which is why it is not an anomaly that Leopold later had his portrait painted in theatrical costume.
 That would have been inconceivable for Emperor Francis Joseph I in the nineteenth century, who almost always wears military uniform in official portraits.

-The Austrian Homeland Protection orchestrated a theatrical "Turks Deliverance Celebration" in the gardens of Schönbrunn Palace, during which the speakers assumed the sovereign position on the garden terrace of the palace building, the central point of intersection in the star-shaped site.
+The Austrian Homeland Protection staged a theatrical "Turks Deliverance Celebration" in the gardens of Schönbrunn Palace, during which the speakers assumed the sovereign position on the garden terrace of the palace building, the central point of intersection in the star-shaped site.
 However, the leaders, with Ernst Rüdiger Starhemberg showing the way, subsequently constituted the vanguard of the Home Guard troops and marched toward the inner city in steel helmets and with bull pizzles in hand.
 After roughly one and a half hours, they were the first to arrive at Schwarzenbergplatz, where they stood in a line to review the remaining parade.
 The Home Guard members lowered their standards as they marched past and turned their heads to face their leaders, who saluted to confirm that they had passed the examination.

 Review of Home Guard troops